Slut in a Good Way: Reception

-On review aggregate website, Slut in a Good Way has an approval rating of 100% based on 21 reviews.
+On review aggregator website Rotten Tomatoes, Slut in a Good Way has an approval rating of 100% based on 21 reviews.
 On Metacritic, the film has a score of 74 based on 9 reviews, indicating a "generally favorable" reception.

 Critics praised the film for its unapologetic look at female adolescent sexuality.
 Peter Debruge of Variety called it a "hilarious twist on the traditionally male-driven teen sex comedy, wherein immature young men spend considerable effort trying to convince someone to sleep with them", and wrote "this tiny Canadian crowd-pleaser argues there's nothing wrong if girls just want to have fun too."
 Writing in The New York Times, Teo Bugbee said, "In satisfying fashion, Slut in a Good Way recognizes the potential for cruelty that exists as teenagers experiment and learn through sex, but its portrait of adolescence never feels less than loving."
 Leah Greenblatt of Entertainment Weekly gave the film a grade of B+, writing "even if Lorain’s tidy ending is more than a little idealized, Slut is far more gratifying and empowering than most of the material Hollywood’s Lolita Industrial Complex turns out when it comes to young women’s sexuality.
 Whatever the title says, it’s not about good or bad; it’s about every girl’s right to choose her own labels, or none at all.
 Monica Castillo of RogerEbert.com wrote, "The film’s sharp critique of double standards never feels like sermonizing, the teenagers’ observations about their situations feel organic, like stray musings traded over smuggled booze in the park."
 Castillo said the black-and-white cinematography gives the film a "modern yet romantic" feel, and also praised the lead actors, writing "Bouchard, Adam and Denis’s naturalistic performances bring these lively characters off the page in a way that’s effortlessly charming."